-From the start, we have committed to hosting a convention that would help protect our attendees from the spread of COVID while staying true to the traditions that makes Texas Cyber Summit Educational, fun and memorable.
+From the start, we have committed to hosting a convention that would help protect our attendees from the spread of COVID while staying true to the traditions that makes Texas Cyber Summit Educational, Fun and Memorable.
 As the number of COVID related cases continues to climb, it becomes clear that we need to update our health and safety protocols in order to keep that commitment.
-With the Delta variant causing more COVID-19 cases worldwide, including “breakthrough” infections of vaccinated individuals, we must make changes to our COVID protocols including requiring all attendees who attend the live convention to show proof of vaccination or a negative COVID [PCR] test taken within 72 hours of arrival before entering the convention.
+With the Delta and MU variants causing more COVID-19 cases worldwide, including “breakthrough” infections of vaccinated individuals, we must make changes to our COVID protocols including requiring all attendees who attend the live convention to show proof of vaccination or a negative COVID [PCR] test taken within 48 hours of arrival before entering the convention.
+You will be required to wear a mask* at all times on the convention floor, and conference and training rooms.

 Additionally, we have added many FAQs below addressing questions we have received from attendees, including details around the mask mandate and anticipated questions with today’s announcement.
 We encourage you take the time to review each of these to help you prepare for Texas Cyber Summit 2021.

-We have reviewed Texas SB968 and it does not apply to private events, Do not attempt to use this to avoid following the rules of the conference.
+We have reviewed Texas SB968 and it does not apply to private events, Do not attempt to use this to avoid following the rules of the conference, you will be ejected.

 Thank you again for your patience and support.